Human Development Index (2014)

 Poverty rate (2014)

 Per capita income, USD (2013)

 Republic of Moldova is a landlocked state in Eastern Europe, bordered to the west by Romania and to the north, east and south by Ukraine.
-It is one of the most densely populated European countries, with a population of 4.1 million, including the breakaway Transnistrian region.
-The country is divided into thirty-two districts and three municipalities.
+It is one of the most densely populated European countries, with a population of 3.5 million, including the breakaway Transnistrian region.
+The country is divided into thirty-two districts and five municipalities.

 The Republic of Moldova declared its independence in 1991.
 A new Constitution was adopted on 29 July 1994.
 On March 2, 1992, Moldova joined the United Nations.
 There have been many positive changes in recent years, in particular in relation to poverty reduction and democratic governance.
 Key reforms in justice sector and decentralization underpinned progress on the path of the country’s European integration.
 However, further progress is needed to ensure sustainability of economic growth and implementation of major reforms.

 Since its independence, the Republic of Moldova passed through a complex stage of transition to democracy and market economy.
 The country has witnessed political instability and de facto territorial disintegration, whereby the breakaway region of Transnistria succeeded in establishing de facto independence from Moldova in 1992, but it is not recognized by the international community.
 The still unresolved status of the Transnistrian region has posed significant development challenge to the Republic of Moldova and can be seen as major obstacle for better human wellbeing for population on both banks of the Nistru River.